Ben Sanderson

 Headshot

-Ben Sanderson holds a BFA from University College Falmouth, and in 2017 took part in Syllabus III, a roaming study programme partnered with Wysing Arts Centre, Studio Voltaire, Eastside Projects, Iniva, New Contemporaries, S1 Artspace, and Spike Island.
+Ben Sanderson holds a BFA from Falmouth University, and in 2017 took part in Syllabus III, a roaming study programme partnered with Wysing Arts Centre, Studio Voltaire, Eastside Projects, Iniva, New Contemporaries, S1 Artspace, and Spike Island.

-Sanderson has had a studio at CAST (Helston) since 2013 and has been closely involved with the development of the organisation from the start, as well as contributing to CAST’s ongoing programme of public screenings and events.
+Sanderson has had a studio at CAST (Helston) since 2013 and has been closely involved with the development of the organisation from the start, as well as contributing to CAST’s ongoing Programme of public events.

-In the past few years he has worked with Pool School Gallery, CAST-Off and many other independent projects, including work with dementia patients and with young people.
-He has been commissioned to create a new work for Hospital Rooms that will be completed in 2021, where he will be looking into the emotional and neurological effects of plants.
+In the past few years, he has worked with Pool School Gallery, CAST-Off and many other independent projects, including work with dementia patients and with young people.
+In 2021 he was commissioned by Hospital Rooms to make a new work for Bethlam Mother and Baby unit, London and in 2023 for Cove Ward, Redruth.

 Green at an Angle Kestle Barton Cornwall 2021 2